Lalkrishna1227/Lalkrishna1227/README.md

 ### About Me

-I'm a Full-Stack Engineer with 5 years of experience building production web applications in TypeScript and React, with hands-on backend work in Node.js/Express and cross-platform mobile in React Native.
+I'm a Full-Stack Engineer with 5 years of experience building production web applications in TypeScript and React, with hands-on backend work in Node.js and cross-platform mobile in React Native.
 I ship features end to end - from API and data-model design through polished, intuitive UI - and take high ownership on small, fast-moving Agile teams.

-- Comfortable applying common system design patterns, RESTful APIs, and cloud infrastructure (AWS, Azure) to build reliable products
+- Comfortable applying common system design patterns, RESTful APIs, and cloud infrastructure (AWS) to build reliable products
-- Experience across React, Redux, Next.js and React Native for web and mobile
+- Experience across React, Next.js and React Native for web and mobile
-- Backend experience with Node.js, Express, and Java/Spring Boot
+- Backend experience with Node.js and Java/Spring Boot
 - Strong interest in UI/UX design and getting the small details right

 ---